awan90/IntroHDS_Awaneesh/README.md

 # IntroHDS_Awaneesh
-Public repository to carry out the 'Introduction of Health Data Science' task.
+Public repository to carry out the 'Introduction to Health Data Science' task.